khanhdang/minimal-page/index.md

 Science and Engineering,
 [The University of Aizu](https://www.u-aizu.ac.jp/en/).
-I received my Ph.D. from University of Aizu and my M.Sc. from University of Paris XI (Paris-Saclay University since 2019).
-Prior to joining the University of Aizu's faculty,
+I received my Ph.D. from University of Aizu and my M.Sc. from [Paris-Sud University](https://en.wikipedia.org/wiki/Paris-Sud_University) ([Paris-Saclay University](https://www.universite-paris-saclay.fr/en) since 2019).
+Prior to joining the
+University
+of Aizu's faculty,
-I was a faculty member of Vietnam National University, Hanoi.
+I was a faculty member of [Vietnam National University, Hanoi](https://vnu.edu.vn/eng/).
 I also worked at [Dolphin-IC](https://www.dolphin-ic.com/) in the past.

 **Research Interests:** My research spans *VLSI design*, *thermal-awareness*, *fault-tolerance* and *neuromorphic computing*.
 In